AndyQ/Transcribe/README.md

 (I'm be working on seeing if I can dynamically do this and maybe create a binding wrapper to directly integrate).

+## Setup using Docker

+This is the simplest and quickest way to get started.

+Install Docker (or compatible alternative)<br>
+Run ```
+docker compose build
+docker compose up```

+This will download and setup everything in a local container, and start the server.

+You can then access it using `http://localhost:8080`

-## Setup
+## Setup forlocally on your machine

+There is a setup.sh script provided that will do most of the work but you still need to manually install ffmpeg and build Whisper.cpp.

 **Setup automatically (mostly)**
 `./setup.sh`

 This will create the virtual environment, install dependancies, create necessary folders and database and download whisper model (base).

-You still need to manually install ffpeg and whisper.
+**You still need to manually install ffpeg and whisper.**

 **Setup Manually**